 PESC 505.
 Pharmaceutical Engineering Fundamentals I. 3 Hours.

-Semester course; 3 lecture hours (delivered face-to-face or hybrid).
+Semester course; 3 lecture hours (delivered online or face-to-face).
 3 credits.
-Enrollment is restricted to students in the Ph.D. in Pharmaceutical Engineering program or with permission of the instructor.
-This is an introductory course designed to expose students to basic concepts in drug discovery as well as principles in pharmaceutics, biopharmaceutics and pharmacokinetics that are fundamental to the development of various dosage forms.
+Enrollment is restricted to pharmaceutical engineering graduate students or by permission of the instructor.
+An introductory course designed to expose students to basic concepts in drug discovery as well as principles in pharmaceutics, biopharmaceutics and pharmacokinetics that are fundamental to the development of various dosage forms.
 Topics to be covered include a general survey from drug discovery to clinical trials; omics-guided drug target identification and strategies for the design of new drugs; the physicochemical characteristics of drugs and excipients; formulation, manufacturing and packaging of pharmaceutical dosage forms; drug and dosage form stability and degradation; physicochemical mechanisms of drug absorption, distribution, metabolism and elimination; and mathematical models and physiological principles used to describe ADME.
-Prior basic knowledge (B.S.-level) in physical-chemistry, calculus and statistics is required.
+Prior basic knowledge in chemistry, calculus and statistics is required.
 The course content is delivered through lectures, group discussions, in-class calculations, homework and online tools.

 PESC 507.
 Pharmaceutical Engineering Fundamentals II.
 3 Hours.

-Semester course; 3 lecture hours (delivered face-to-face or hybrid).
+Semester course; 3 lecture hours (delivered online or face-to-face).
 3 credits.
-Enrollment is restricted to students in the Ph.D. in Pharmaceutical Engineering program or with permission of the instructor.
-This is an introductory course designed to expose the students to basic concepts in materials balance, thermodynamics, reaction kinetics and transport processes applied to pharmaceutical processes.
+Enrollment is restricted to graduate students or senior undergraduate students, or by permission of the instructor.
+An introductory course designed to expose the students to basic concepts in materials balance, thermodynamics, reaction kinetics and transport processes applied to pharmaceutical processes.
 Students will be exposed to common problem-solving strategies common to pharmaceutical engineering problems and various tools (software) used to enhance their ability to solve these problems.
-These introductory steps will provide students with the required tools to address phase equilibrium problems based on a thermodynamic framework; tools to design reaction systems for the production of active pharmaceutical ingredients; and fundamental transport properties for the design systems for the purification and separation of active pharmaceutical ingredients.
+These introductory steps will provide students with the required tools to address mass balance and thermodynamic problems; tools to design reaction systems for the production of active pharmaceutical ingredients; and fundamental transport properties for the design systems for the purification and separation of active pharmaceutical ingredients.

 PESC 515.
 Nanomedicine.
 1 Hour.